bsdpot/pot/share/doc/pot/QuickStart.md

 	10.192.0.1	default gateway
 	10.192.0.2	dns
 ```
-The output is from my configuration, your addresses can differ, depending on the configuration values you have adopted.
+The output is from my configuration (and also the default one), however your address' range can differ, depending on the configuration values you have adopted.

 Optionally, you can start the virtual network via the command:
 ```console